Top 10 Local Favorites

 The legendary track at Charlotte Motor Speedway hosts a variety of racing events year-round and has unique bragging rights as the home track for many of NASCAR’s top teams.
 Cheer on your favorite driver at NASCAR Sprint Cup events in May and October.
 See top fuel dragsters race four-wide at the only NHRA-sanctioned four-lane track, zMAX Dragway.
 Known as “the Bellagio of Drag strips,” zMAX sets a new standard for drag racing facilities around the world.

-Bringing in more than 17 million visitors each year, Concord Mills Mall is the most visited attraction in North Carolina.
-Mimicking the oval racetrack layout of nearby neighbor Charlotte Motor Speedway, The Mills is home to more than 200 stores, including many retailer outlets, anchor stores like Bass Pro Shops Outdoor World and a 24-screen AMC Theater.
+Bringing in more than 17 million visitors each year, Concord Mills Mall is the largest shopping and entertainment destination in the Carolinas.
+Mimicking the oval racetrack layout of nearby Charlotte Motor Speedway, The Mills is home to more than 200 stores, including many retailer outlets, anchor stores like Bass Pro Shops Outdoor World and a 24-screen AMC Theater.
+In 2014, the grand opening of SEA LIFE Charlotte-Concord Aquarium made a big splash!
+Pick up discount tickets at the Cabarrus County Visitor Information Center, and visit SEA LIFE in Neighborhood 7 to explore over 5,000 species of underwater creatures all swimming in 150,000 gallons of water!

 3. Great Wolf Lodge